Pauwlo/Bro/Install/README.md

 During an Office 365 installation, Teams might install automatically after next reboot.
 To prevent that, uninstall **Teams Machine-Wide Installer** from Windows Settings.

 Set Outlook as default Email application, if needed.

-### Adobe Acrobat Reader DC

-Download, install and start [Acrobat Reader DC](https://get.adobe.com/reader).

-Set as default application for PDF files.

-Collapse Tools and Sign-in cards.

-Close Acrobat Reader DC.

-If Acrobat's icon in Start menu is broken (happens when ImageGlass is installed), run script: `Fix Adobe Acrobat Reader DC icon in Start menu`.
-Copy the 2 files from this repo in **Software/Adobe Acrobat Reader DC** on your computer, and double-click the shortcut.
-Remove the files afterwards.

 ## Misc